SRT / VTT / ASS Subtitle Formats

 gives the subtitle track a descriptive label.

-Place the HTML file and the related video and subtitle files in the same directory.
-Then, open the HTML file (e.g., index.html
+Save the HTML file and the associated video and subtitle files in the same directory.
+Then, open the HTML file (such as index.html

-) through a browser, and you will see the video player.
-When you click play, the subtitles will be displayed automatically (if the player supports it and the user enables subtitles).
+) in a browser to see the video player.
+When you click play, the subtitles will be displayed automatically (if the player supports it and the user has enabled subtitles).

 Most modern browsers and video players support subtitle switching.
-You can select different subtitles (if there are multiple subtitle tracks) via the subtitle button in the video control bar.
+You can select different subtitles (if there are multiple subtitle tracks) through the subtitle button in the video control bar.

 VTT Subtitle Notes